ContentStudio Review + Tutorial

 Also, check “Mention Author” to tag article writer in Tweets.
 That’s how I got most retweets on my Twitter posts.

-In step 4, you can set times to publish social media posts.
+In the fourth and last step, you can set times to publish social media posts.

-I recommend review content before publishing to make sure your targeting is correct and content are relevant and quality. (for a few days at least)
+I recommend review content before publishing to make sure your targeting is correct and content are relevant and in quality that you need. (for a few days at least)

 ContentStudio is the best social media automation tool I have found so far.
 Replug is also a partner service of ContentStudio.
 With both tools, you can entirely take your social media efforts to an entirely new level.